-- Many casualties in urban terrorist attacks are caused by flying glass, especially in modern buildings and glazing protection is an important casualty reduction measure. - Extensive research has been carried out on the effects of blast on glass.
-There are technologies that minimise shattering and casualties, as well as the costs of re-occupation. - Anti-shatter film, which holds fragmented pieces of glass together, offers a relatively cheap and rapid improvement to existing glazing.
-If you are installing new windows, consider laminated glass, but before undertaking any improvements seek specialist advice through your police CTSA or visit www.cpni.gov.uk for further details
+Many injuries in urban terrorist attacks are caused by flying glass, especially in modern buildings and glazing protection is an important casualty reduction measure.
+Extensive research has been carried out on the effects of blast on glass.
+There are technologies that minimise shattering and casualties, as well as the costs of re-occupation.
+Anti-shatter film, which holds fragmented pieces of glass together, offers a relatively cheap and rapid improvement to existing glazing.
+If you are installing new windows, consider laminated glass, but before undertaking any improvements seek specialist advice through your police CTSA.